aelnahas/redsmith.dev/content/posts/readings/microservices-pattern/chapter-1.md

 #### Y-Axis Scaling
 - Scaling by functionally decomposing an app into services
-- while X and Z scaling address capacity and availability, Y addresses scaling deployments, and development complexity
+- while X and Z scaling address capacity and availability, Y addresses deployments, and development complexity
 - This scaling breaks down a monolthic app into a set of services, each implements a focused functionality.

-My thoughts: where does vertical scaling ( aka scaling the hardware ) sit with this cube.

 ### 1.4.2 : Microservices as a form of modularity

 The main idea described in this section, is to decompose applications into modules that are developed and understood by different people.

-Microservices architecture uses services as a unit of modularity.
-The service's API forms its boundary that is difficult to violate.
+Microservice architecture uses services as a unit of modularity.
+The service's API forms its boundary,which is difficult to violate.
 Because of the strongly enforced boundaries, microservices can help loosen the coupling between different services.

 It's therefore crucial that each service be given its own database to avoid communication / coupling through their databases.
 Additionally, loosely coupling applications can allow their schema's to evolve independently without impacting other services.